-The Trustee's Investment Adviser is paid a fixed fee for agreed core advisory services and based on the time spent by the adviser otherwise.
+The Trustee's Investment Adviser is paid a fixed fee for agreed core advisory services and on the basis of the time spent by the adviser otherwise.
 For significant areas of advice (e.g. one off special jobs, or large jobs, such as asset and liability modelling), the Trustee will endeavour to agree a project budget.
 These arrangements recognise the bespoke nature of the advice given and that no investment decisions have been delegated to the adviser.

-3.2 Summary of investment management fee arrangements
+3.2 Summary of asset manager fee arrangements